 - Whisk the eggs, sour cream, and sugar together until combined.
 Then whisk in the milk, oil, melted butter, and vanilla extract.
 Mixture will be pale yellow.
 Fold wet ingredients into dry ingredients and mix together gently.
 Avoid overmixing.
 The batter will be thick and somewhat lumpy.
 Fold in the chocolate chips.

 - Divide batter among prepared muffin pan, filling all the way to the top.
 Sprinkle with coarse sugar (for added crunch, recommended!), if desired.
 Bake at 425°F for 5 minutes, then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C) and continue to bake for 25-26 minutes until the tops are lightly golden brown and centers are set.
 Use a toothpick to test.

 - Allow to cool for 10 minutes in pan before removing and serving.

 - Cover leftover muffins and store at room temperature for 5 days or in the refrigerator for 1 week.
 Muffins freeze well for up to 3 months.
 Thaw in the refrigerator or on the counter.

 - Sour Cream/Yogurt: I updated this recipe to include a little sour cream or yogurt for extra moisture and tenderness.
 The muffins can taste a little dry without it.

-- Milk: I love using buttermilk in this recipe because it adds wonderful moisture and flavor.
+- Milk: I like to use buttermilk in this recipe because it adds wonderful moisture and flavor.
 Whole milk is excellent too.
-You can use any milk, dairy or nondairy, but the lower fat milk you use, the drier the muffins may taste.
+You can use any milk, dairy or nondairy, but the lower fat milk you use, the less flavorful and moist your muffins will taste.